Foundation Diet and Health

 Purchasing - Storage

 Can you buy dried lemon verbena?
-Lemon verbena is rarely available from major retailers such as Coop , Migros , Denner , Volg , Spar , Aldi , Lidl , Rewe , Edeka , Hofer , Billa .
-Health food stores or organic supermarkets (such as Denn's Biomarkt and Alnatura ) sell dried lemon verbena in the form of verbena teas or as part of a herbal tea blend.
-The raw food quality of dried goods is not always clear, but according to the organic supplier Heuschrecke , the herb does not tolerate sterilization, which is why heating (steam sterilization) is not used.
+Lemon verbena is rarely available from major retailers such as Coop, Migros, Denner, Volg, Spar, Aldi, Lidl, Rewe, Edeka, Hofer, Billa.
+Health food stores or organic supermarkets (such as Denn's Biomarkt and Alnatura) sell dried lemon verbena all year round in the form of verbena teas or as part of a herbal tea blend.
+The raw food quality of dried goods cannot always be determined perfectly, but according to the organic supplier Heuschrecke, the herb does not tolerate sterilization, which is why heating (steam sterilization) is not used.
 17

 Where can you buy fresh lemon bush?
 If you are interested in fresh herbs, you can find them as seeds or in herb pots in hardware stores and garden centers or online.

-The availability of lemon verbena varies depending on the size of the store, catchment area, etc. If you are interested, click on our recorded food prices for the DA-CH countries (above under the ingredient image).
-There you will find current prices from various supermarkets and their price development.
+The availability of lemon verbena varies depending on the size of the store, catchment area, etc. Our recorded food prices for the DA-CH countries can be found above under the ingredient image - and by clicking on them you can see their development at various suppliers.

 Storage tips